yonie/npm-kraken-bot/README.md

 * Includes a simple internal web interface for manual inspection of recent trades and orders.
 * Automatically monitors all trading pairs available on the exchange and responds to any price change on minute-by-minute basis.
-* Will only invest a smaller percentage of the wallet when prices get higher (as observed by BTC price) to reduce risk.
+* Will only invest a smaller percentage of the wallet when greed gets higher to reduce risk.
 * The bot has built-in logic to dump a token if it dropped more than 10x the desired sell price.
-* Constantly monitors Bitcoin Fear & Greed index and will switch into "stop loss mode" once a certain amount of greed is observed.
+* Constantly monitors Bitcoin Fear & Greed index and will switch into "stop loss mode" once a certain defined amount of greed is observed.
 * Exposes basic balance data so it can be logged or graphed by external software (see crypto-stats).
-* Automatically ignores coins that are dropping too fast, to prevent buying a crashed token.
+* Automatically ignores coins that are dropping too fast, to prevent buying a crashing token.

 ## Known issues